khuedo22/travel-planner/README.md

-### User Stories:
+### *User Stories:*
-- As a user, I want to be able to upload information about my flights, such as departure time, location, terminal, etc
-- As a user, I want to be able to change any flight or accommodation information
-- As a user, I want to be able to create diary entries
-- As a user, I want to be able to view the list of diary entries

 - As a user, I want to be able to add events or activities to my schedule
 - As a user, I want to be able to delete events or activities from my schedule
-- As a user, I want to be able to view the times I scheduled for each activity or event.
+- As a user, I want to be able to view the times I scheduled for a selected activity or event.
+- As a user, I want to be able to include "core information" about an event (time, location, date), and "extra information" (transportation, price, directions)
+- As a user, I want to be able to edit any information about an event
+- As a user, I want to be able to input information about transportation, such flights, trains, etc